Raj8313/PythonAssignment-1/README.md

  ---

 ### Q2.
 Why is Python called a dynamically typed language?
-A) It is dynamically typed language because the we don't have to declare the type of variable while assigning a    value to a variable. python don't have any problem even if we don't declare the type of variable.
+A) It is dynamically typed language because we don't have to declare the type of variable while assigning a    value to a variable. python don't have any problem even if we don't declare the type of variable.

 ---

 ### Q3.
 List some pros and cons of Python programming language?
-A) Pros : python is free and open source, it has vast collection of  libraries.
+A) <b>Pros</b> : python is free and open source, it has vast collection of  libraries.
           python is a general purpose and high-level programming lanugage i.e, it can be easily understood by humans.

-    Cons: since python is a dynamically typed we can expect errors during run time. code is executed line by line which makes it slower.
+    <b>Cons</b>: since python is a dynamically typed we can expect errors during run time.
+            code is executed line by line which makes it slower.